Our Trustees / Patrons

 As a keen dog owner, we are delighted to have Peter Armer as a Trustee of Oak Tree Animals’ Charity.
-When not out and about with Max and Leo, his two fabulous cocker spaniels, Peter is a Partner at RfM Chartered Management Accountants.
+When not out and about with Willow and Leo, his two fabulous cocker spaniels, Peter is a Partner at RfM Chartered Management Accountants.

 Peter brings much corporate experience to our board having made his fair share of big boardroom decisions in his roles as Director of Finance and IT at European Metal Recycling, Director of Finance and Estates at the University of Cumbria, and Director of Supply with BAE Systems.